French president François Hollande has exhausted what little goodwill he had left in his party by airing his views of other top officials.

 That has changed since the release of Un président ne devrait pas dire ça… (“A President Should Not Say That…”) earlier this month.
 Read more

-France’s Socialists said on Sunday they will after all organize a presidential primary for the 2017 election, forcing François Hollande to beat off several left-wing challengers before he can pivot to the general election.
+The French Socialists will after all organize a presidential primary for the 2017 election, forcing François Hollande to beat off left-wing challengers before he can pivot to the general election.

 Hollande’s critics invoked standing party rules, which do require a nominating contest.